As critical as social media is to your business, like the proverbial two-edged-sword, it can spell disaster if it’s done wrong.

 Mokubela On What Went Wrong: After a very public PR nightmare, they failed to handle the situation appropriately on social media.
 They tried to justify what happened instead of admitting that it was the wrong way to deal with what was essentially their mistake.

 His Advice For SMEs: As SMEs, I believe we need to also start understanding that poor customer service can no longer be hidden.
-It is imperative that we understand that your biggest vice, in terms of your brand, is a smartphone armed with social media.
+We must understand that your biggest vice, in terms of your brand, is a smartphone armed with social media.
 One tweet can reach thousands.

 Never before has transparency been such a compelling issue for the sustainability of businesses.
 SMEs need to ensure they are transparent and honest.
 If you drop the ball, be open about it.
 Especially where social media is concerned.